 If you suspect you have a frozen pipe, your first step should be to lower the pressure in your plumbing system by turning off your water main.
 This will help keep excess pressure from building up behind the frozen blockage, lowering your risk of a burst pipe, or cutting off the water that may be flowing out of an already damaged line.

 While you may be tempted to try and locate the frozen portion of pipe yourself, it’s best to leave the job to the professionals at Craftsman Plumbing.
 Trying to clear a frozen pipe can actually make the situation worse.
 Even if you avoid direct heat, like a flame or a torch, thawing a pipe with a hairdryer or heating pad won’t solve the problem.
 Because your pipe is likely already damaged, you need to have it inspected before turning on your water main.

-Instead, your best option is to contact a licensed and insured plumber, like the team at Craftsman Plumbing.
-Our technicians will not only get your water flowing again, but they’ll also be able to help you keep your pipes from freezing in the future.
+Instead, your best option is to contact a licensed and insured plumber, like the team at Craftsman Plumbing, for frozen pipe service in Seattle, WA.
+Our technicians will not only fix your frozen water pipe and get your water flowing again, we’ll also be able to help you keep your pipes from freezing in the future.
 And with their years of experience, our plumbers will be able to spot any damage to your pipes that may have occurred, even if the pipes haven’t yet developed a leak.